Position: Head of research, Plant & Food Research.

 Mark also suggested putting sugar syrup in beehives in kiwifruit orchards as a way to change the behaviour of the bees and increase pollination.
 Within a short time, this practice was taken up around New Zealand and abroad and continues today.

 For Mark, life is about the birds as well as the bees.
 In his spare time, Mark is creating a book of photographs recording all the bird species found around Port Charles, near the tip of Coromandel Peninsula.
-He’s taken photos of 36 of the 38 birds known in the area, with just the crafty pheasant and the high-flying skylark to go.
+By 2012 he had taken photos of 36 of the 38 birds known in the area, with just the crafty pheasant and the high-flying skylark to go and in 2017 he published Birds of Port Charles.
 This interest appeals to the scientist in Mark, as he has to understand the behaviour of the birds before he can catch them on camera.